UBAP1

 Ubiquitin-associated protein 1 is a protein that in humans is encoded by the UBAP1 gene.

 This gene is a member of the ubiquitin-associated domain (UBA) family, whose members include proteins having connections to ubiquitin and the ubiquitination pathway.
 The ubiquitin associated domain is thought to be a non-covalent ubiquitin-binding domain consisting of a compact three-helix bundle.
 This particular protein originates from a gene locus in a refined region on chromosome 9 undergoing loss of heterozygosity in nasopharyngeal carcinoma (NPC).
 Taking into account its cytogenetic location, this UBA domain family member is being studies as a putative target for mutation in nasopharyngeal carcinomas.
 Truncating Mutations in UBAP1 Cause Hereditary Spastic Paraplegia.

-Model organisms

-Model organisms have been used in the study of UBAP1 function.
-A conditional knockout mouse line, called Ubap1tm1a(EUCOMM)Wtsi was generated as part of the International Knockout Mouse Consortium program — a high-throughput mutagenesis project to generate and distribute animal models of disease to interested scientists — at the Wellcome Trust Sanger Institute.

-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.
-Twenty five tests were carried out and two phenotypes were reported.
-Fewer homozygous mutant embryos were identified during gestation than predicted, and none survived until weaning.
-The remaining tests were carried out on heterozygous mutant adult mice; no significant abnormalities were observed in these animals.